back-jond1992/front-end-katas/05-borders/borders.md

 - Now let's use some **border-radius** to add some styling to the menu buttons!
 Think about how you could use **padding**, **margin** and some **background coloring** that you have learned in previous katas, to make the buttons really stand out.

 Once you have completed all these tasks, feel free to add to this menu page and style it any way you like!
-Below is example of how you could style this page and how useful borders can be when needing to separate elements of a page :)!
+Below is an example of how you could style this page and how useful borders can be when needing to separate elements of a page :)!

 <img src="./menu_mock.png" alt="box sizing after" width="1000"/>